rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  And I think what surprised the most on that initial day was that none of this seemed to register for Diane at all.
 *  You know, when the police left, she fell asleep.
 *  The first thing she said when she woke up from her nap, despite having witnessed, you know, this whole scene before her was, where's Denzel?
-*  And she asked it again and she asked it again and all evening and in the middle of the night and the next day too.
+*  And she asked it again and she asked it again and all evening and in the middle of the night and the next day, too.
 *  She didn't even know where he had gone.
 *  And I think the daughters, you know, they tried to explain to their mother what was happening.
 *  Can I ask a question?
 *  Yeah, but you don't necessarily get an answer.
-*  Later I listened to this long conversation that Chris recorded on her phone.
+*  Later, I listened to this long conversation that Chris recorded on her phone.
 *  Did you terminate my general power of attorney?
 *  And you can hear Chris and Julie, you know, ask questions of their mother.
 *  What do you mean general power of attorney?
-*  Just, I had, I know you terminated my trust, but did you also terminate my power of attorney?
+*  Just I had I know you terminated my trust, but did you also terminate my power of attorney?
-*  What is the power of, not to my knowledge, what?
+*  What is the power of the natural?
 *  Okay.
 *  Why?
 *  And Diane's responses are really shocking.